sdingwan/Twitch-AI-Moderator-Bot/README.md

 ```

 **Bot not responding to voice?**
-- Check your OpenAI API key
+- Check your Hugging Face API token and endpoint URL
 - Test with: `python main.py --test-mic`
 - Speak clearly and include "Hey Brian" before commands